Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: RESULTS

-From the above analysis, we can conclude that quantum gravity does indeed affect quantum coherence due to the existence of a minimal length at the Planck scale.
+From the above analysis, we can conclude that, {in order for quantum gravity to affect quantum coherence, one needs two basic ingredients: the existence of a minimal length at the Planck scale and a fluctuating GUP deformation parameter}.
 In the following, we will study some of the most relevant quantities related to quantum gravitational decoherence as described by Eq.~\eqref{fin}, specifically the entropy production and the decoherence time.
 Additionally, we will discuss how the latter depends on the size and the characteristic energy scales for a variety of macroscopic and microscopic systems.

-\section{Physical results: entropy variation and decoherence time}
+\subsection{Physical results: entropy variation and decoherence time}

-Here, we study the time evolution of the linear entropy and the quantum state purity first, and then we estimate the decoherence time for different physical systems.
-In particular, we show how quantum gravitational decoherence associated to the GUP~\eqref{gup} implies strong localization in energy space.
+In this section, we study the time evolution of the linear entropy and the quantum state purity, and we estimate the decoherence time for different physical systems.
+In particular, we find that the quantum gravitational decoherence associated with the GUP~\eqref{gup} entails a strong localization in energy space.